St. Paul Island (Nova Scotia)

-St. Paul Island (Île Saint-Paul) is a uninhabited island located approximately 24 km northeast of Cape North on Cape Breton Island and 71 km southwest of Cape Ray on Newfoundland; it is along the boundary between the Gulf of St. Lawrence and the Cabot Strait.
+St. Paul Island (Île Saint-Paul) is an uninhabited island located approximately 24 km northeast of Cape North on Cape Breton Island and 71 km southwest of Cape Ray on Newfoundland; it is along the boundary between the Gulf of St. Lawrence and the Cabot Strait.

 Overview

 An extension of the Appalachian Mountains and the Cape Breton Highlands, the highest point on St. Paul Island is 147 m atop "Croggan Mountain".